Child Support and Divorce

 Divorce, even in the best-case-scenarios, is still an incredibly hard decision.
 Whether your spouse was abusive during your marriage or whether you and your spouse have both chosen to end your marriage amicably, it is still a legal process that takes time and money to go through and likely involves many emotions built up over several years.
 When children are involved, however, this can complicate things as the court needs to make decisions regarding child support.
 In fact, when a marriage ends in divorce and there are children involved, it is mandatory for a court to decide: who is required to pay, how often they pay, and how much they pay.
 If you are going through a divorce or will soon be serving your spouse with divorce papers and you have children together, speak with a considerate attorney.
 They can help you with the paperwork, the filing, and answer any questions you have on the child support process during and after a divorce.

-Who decides child support during a divorce?
+Child support during a divorce

 When you go to court, the judge will likely be the one determining child support for your specific situation.
 Each state has its own formula for a court to work with when establishing the amount paid in child support, but it typically relies on circumstances like: